Brachial neuritis physiotherapyBy Nigel Chua

 b) Regain Strength:

-Once the pain is manageable, then together with you, our senior physiotherapists can start rotator cuff strengthening exercises and scapular stability exercises to regain the strength and control around the shoulder.
+Once the pain is manageable, you can start rotator cuff strengthening exercises and scapular stability exercises to regain the strength and control around the shoulder.

 We may also use treatments such as